EgorHubBrest/HRM/documents/SRS.md

 ***
 ## 2.Overall Description
 ### 2.1 Product perspective
 This system will consist of two parts:databases and web applications.
-The database will be used for storing and processing information that will come from the web application.
-The web application will provide managers with all the necessary information on employee management, such as:work schedule, Department names, data about all employees and vacations.
+The database will act as a data warehouse.
+The web application will provide managers with all the necessary information on employee management(processing and managing information), such as:work schedule, Department names, data about all employees and vacations.

 ![](https://github.com/EgorHubBrest/HRM/blob/subordinate/documents/pictures/Diagram.png)